Ferlony/difsorting/README.md

 # difsorting

-What is this program for?
+What is this program for
 =========================

 1) It allows to rename files in one chosen directory by modification date by adding decent number before its name